-- The requester and recipient -- via membership in user classes or membership in groups on a reference directory.
+- The requester and recipient -- via membership in user classes or groups.

 - The value of a request attribute, which may be compared to attributes of the requested system or account.

-- IP address of the recipient's point of origin, via CIDR subnet matching.
+- IP address of the recipient's computer or the managed account, via CIDR subnet matching.

 - The time of the request, as compared to a defined interval.

-Once a request matches a rule, how to respond to it is determined by policy-table-specific settings, regarding visibility, approval, disclosure mechanisms, recordings, risk scores, etc.
+Once a request matches a rule, how Privileged Access Manager will process it depends on policy settings, regarding visibility, approval, disclosure mechanisms, recordings, risk scores, etc.

 Figure (Screenshot:screenshot-pam-refbuild-authmod-rule) shows a sample policy rule.
 This one is from the authorization table and essentially states that users in the UNIXADMINS user class are auto-approved for access to systems where integration is via SSH and the system in question is attached to the UNIX policy.

 Identity Express: Privileged Access Edition incorporates a standard process to discover and invite stake-holders to decide how to manage the passwords for Windows service accounts.
 For each service and service account, administrators are asked:

 - When service account passwords should be randomized (daily, weekly, ...).

 - Whether services should be restarted after a password change.